Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    - To register a callback for a custom events, use the `mc_client_set_custom_event_received_cb()` function.

 For example, to register a callback for a custom event:

    ```
    ret = mc_client_set_custom_event_received_cb(g_client_h, event_received_cb, NULL);
    ```

-4. When no longer needed, destroy the media controller client handle using the `mc_client_destroy()` function:
+4. Destroy the media controller client handle using the `mc_client_destroy()` function, when media controller client handle is no longer needed.

    ```
    mc_client_destroy(g_client_h);